GmEsoft/TRS80_BASIC/BASIC-OV2/README.md

 =======================================================================

-Here's a version of the BASIC interpreter published by Tandy, as an extension of the stock BASIC interpreter enhanced to include the LSI enhancements.
+This is the LS-DOS 6.3 edition of the BASIC interpreter, released by LSI/Misosys as an enhanced extension of the TRSDOS 6.2 BASIC interpreter, incorporating additional features developed by LSI.

 Those LSI enhancements add some code editing facilities, like arrow keys to navigate in the BASIC program code, one-key editing mode, enhanced RENUM, abbreviated commands for LIST, DELETE, AUTO, EDIT and SYSTEM, and some other facilities like Copy, Mode, Find and Search.

-Those LSI enhancements changed the BASIC version from 01.01.00 to 01.01.02.
+Those LSI enhancements changed the BASIC version number from 01.01.00 to 01.01.02.

 The original source code of the enhancements to the stock BASIC interpreter were put to public domain by Frank Durda IV on his site at this